flipperdevices/flipperzero-firmware/documentation/OTA.md

 ## Customizing update bundles

 Default update packages are built with Bluetooth Light stack.
-You can pick a different stack, if your firmware version supports it, and build a bundle with it passing its type and binary name to `make`:
+You can pick a different stack, if your firmware version supports it, and build a bundle with it passing stack type and binary name to `make`:

 `make updater_package COMPACT=1 DEBUG=0 COPRO_OB_DATA=ob_custradio.data COPRO_STACK_BIN=stm32wb5x_BLE_Stack_full_fw.bin COPRO_STACK_TYPE=ble_full`

-Note that COPRO_OB_DATA must point to a valid file corresponding to your radio stack type.
+Note that `COPRO_OB_DATA` must point to a valid file in `scripts` folder containing reference Option Byte data matching to your radio stack type.

-In certain cases, you might need to confirm your intentions by adding `COPRO_DISCLAIMER=...` to the build command line.
+In certain cases, you might have to confirm your intentions by adding `COPRO_DISCLAIMER=...` to the build command line.

 ## Building partial update packages